 - Shingles: only if sores cannot be covered by clothing or a dressing, until the sores have crusted

-- Hepatitis A Virus Infection: until 1 week after onset of illness or until after immune serum globulin has been given to appropriate children and staff in the program, as directed by the responsible health department
+- Hepatitis A Virus Infection: until 1 week after onset of illness or jaundice if the child’s symptoms are mild or as directd by the health department.

 - Rubella: until 6 days after the rash appears

 Source: American Academy of Pediatrics, & American Public Health Association.
-(1992).
-Caring for our child-National health and safety performance standards: Guidelines for out-of-home child care programs.
+(2011).
+Caring for our child-National health and safety performance standards: Guidelines for early care and education programs, 3rd. ed.